Personal tools

 Appeal to the Superintendent

 Appeals of the hearing officer determination, shall be submitted to the superintendent or his/her designee in writing within ten (10) days of the hearing.
-The superintendent or his/her designee’s determination shall be the final administrative action to which a student is entitled.

-• The designee shall have discretion over whether to permit the student/parent/legal guardian and school authorities to submit additional written materials and/or to present their respective views in person at a conference or hearing
+• The designee will have discretion over whether to permit the student/parent/legal guardian and school authorities to submit additional written materials and/or to present their respective views in person at a conference or hearing

 • The severity of any sanction may not be increased through the appeal review

-Updated as of August 17, 2023
+Updated as of July 2024